Spokane, Washington

 The Private Sessions $97

 This might be right for you if you're early in the process and want to educate yourself before making any moves.
 Eight audio episodes and a workbook where I walk you through the financial side of divorce, what to gather, what to watch for, and how to think about your settlement.
+The first three episodes are free.

 Listen to Leanne's thoughts on where to start